iiasa/message-ix-models/doc/api/report/index.rst

 Units
 -----

-- read automatically for ixmp parameters.
+- Are read automatically for ixmp parameters.
-- pass through calculations/are derived automatically.
+- Pass through calculations/are derived automatically.
-- are recognized based on the definitions of non-SI units from `IAMconsortium/units <https://github.com/IAMconsortium/units/>`_.
+- Are recognized based on the definitions of non-SI units from `IAMconsortium/units <https://github.com/IAMconsortium/units/>`_.
-- are discarded when inconsistent.
+- Are discarded when inconsistent.
-- can be overridden for entire parameters:
+- Can be overridden for entire parameters:

   .. code-block:: yaml